ArchipelagoMW/Archipelago/worlds/ff4fe/docs/setup_en.md

 7. Note that a link to a MultiWorld Tracker is at the top of the room page.
 The tracker shows the progress of all players in the game.
 Any observers may also be given the link to this page.
 8. Once all players have joined, you may begin playing.

+## Frequently Asked Questions

+- I defeated a Monster in a Box (MIAB) and received a Cure1 potion but the client says I sent something else.
+Did I break something?
+- - For technical reasons, MIAB chests have to hand out an actual item.
+A Cure1 was chosen as the placeholder.
+Everything is as it should be.
+- Why are there dashes in my name?
+- - Final Fantasy IV has a limited font and not every character can be displayed.
+These characters are replaced with dashes.